lvlerber/home-assistant.io/source/_integrations/nordpool.markdown

   description: Currency to display prices in.
 EUR is the base currency in Nord Pool prices.
 {% endconfiguration_basic %}

+{% tip %}
+Only a single configuration entry is supported.
+Use the reconfigure option from the configuration entry if needed to modify the settings.

+EUR is the base currency for market prices.
+If you choose another currency, you can find the conversion rate in the `Exchange rate` sensor.
+All prices are displayed as `[Currency]/kWh`.
+{% endtip %}

+## Data fetching and limitations

+Data is polled from the Nord Pool API on an hourly basis, exactly on the hour to always ensure the price sensors are displaying the correct price.

 ## Sensors

 The integration will create entities showing today's energy prices for the configured market area.
 Only the base energy price is shown.
 VAT and other additional costs are not included.

 ### Main sensors